jimurl/snow_profile/README.md

 <a
 href="http://www.cryosphericsciences.org/products/snowClassification/snowclass_2009-11-23-tagged-highres.pdf">IACS
  2009 Standard</a>.
 This module
-provides a drag-and-drop browser tool to create such a diagram, with the ability to save the finished diagram as a PNG file.
+provides a drag-and-drop browser tool to create such a diagram, specifically tailored for use with the <a href="http://snowpilot.org">SnowPilot</a> web application.

 The drawing tool provided by this module depends on browser support for